Islandora/documentation/docs/user-documentation/content_types.md

 The mapping itself consists of the `types`' and `fieldMappings` configurations.

 All the mappings use RDF namespaces instead of fully-qualified URIs.
-For example, the type for islandora_object is `pcdm:Object` instead of `http://pcdm.org/models#Object`.
-Unfortunately, the available namespaces are defined in module hooks (hook_rdf_namespaces) rather than in a configuration file.
-Repository managers wanting to add additional namespaces need to create their own module and implement hook_rdf_namespaces.
-See the [islandora_defaults](https://github.com//Islandora/islandora_defaults/blob/8.x-1.x/islandora_defaults.module) hook implementation for an example.
+For example, the type for islandora_object is entered in the RDF config as `pcdm:Object` instead of `http://pcdm.org/models#Object`.
+The available namespaces are defined in module hooks (hook_rdf_namespaces) but can also be entered manually in a configuratino interface.
+Repository managers wanting to add additional namespaces need to go to Configuration > Search and Metadata > JSONLD and enter their desired namespaces in the "Additional RDF Namespaces" box.

 Namespaces currently supported (ordered by the module that supplies them) include: